The Returns

 (Mother’s Agenda, Volume 10, April 16th, 1969)

 First of all, we must try to understand what these return voyages mean from the point of view of yoga.
 We have already mentioned that the general process of yoga is a movement of ascension/integration.
 The Trojan War, which takes place in a region far east of Greece, corresponds to an internal struggle to find the best way to definitively stabilise the intuitive mind in one’s being.
-This breakthrough, once achieved, corresponding to the Achaean victory, must be integrated in all planes of being and in all its faculties.
+This breakthrough, once achieved, corresponding to the Achaean victory, must be integrated into all planes of being and all its faculties.
 For some aspects, this can be done fairly quickly and the return voyages proceed smoothly.
-For others, which require thorough purification, this can take a very long (symbolic) time, from a few months to several years.
+For others requiring thorough purification, this can take a very long (symbolic) time, from a few months to several years.

 The rest of the chapter should be read in the following order :